imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/text_generation.md

 ### Comparing models (fine-tuning performance)

-- A more detailed fine-tuning performance of the recent TG models for sentiment detection was performed.
+- A more detailed fine-tuning performance of the recent TG models for sentiment detection was performed [here](https://towardsdatascience.com/guide-to-fine-tuning-text-generation-models-gpt-2-gpt-neo-and-t5-dc5de6b3bc5e).
 While the analysis is for a specific task, the process remains the same for any NLP problem that can be transformed in the form of text generation.
 - The following recent language models were discussed in the article,
   - **GPT-2**: It is the second iteration of the original series of language models released by OpenAI.
 In fact, this series of GPT models made the language model famous!
 GPT stands for "Generative Pre-trained Transformer", and currently we have 3 versions of the model (v1, v2 and v3).
 Out of these only GPT-1 and GPT-2 are open-sourced, and hence we will pick the latest version for our experiment.
 On the technical side, the architecture of GPT-2 is made up of the decoder part of the Transformer architecture.
   - **GPT-Neo**: This model was released by  EleutherAI to counter the GPT-3 model which was not open-sourced.
 The architecture is quite similar to GPT-3, but training was done on [The Pile](https://pile.eleuther.ai/), an 825 GB sized text dataset.